opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/nexi/PAYMENT_PAGE/README.md

 * Refunds

 **In summary**:
-To import the [Nexi Payment Page](https://github.com/opf-postman/commerce-cloud-open-payment-integration/tree/main/postman/adyen/Hosted-Payment-Page), this page will guide you through the following steps:
+To import the [Nexi Payment Page Collection]([https://github.com/opf-postman/sap-commerce-cloud-open-payment-framework-integration/tree/main/postman/nexi/PAYMENT_PAGE]), this page will guide you through the following steps:

 a) Create your Nexi test account.